flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 - Some turns might revert / de-revert right before they become active in case of speed changes
 - Turn reversion heuristics are not tuned perfectly yet
 - VM legs sometimes have the wrong course
-- Holding patterns embedded in some procedures might not have perfect entries or turn radius
 - AF, CD, VI, VR, FA, FM, FC, FD, PI legs are not supported
     - see [List of Leg Types ](../../pilots-corner/advanced-guides/flight-planning/leg-types.md)